Religious policy of the Mughals after Akbar: Jahangir

 In 1621, the Kangra campaign was also declared as a Jihad though from the side of the Mughals, Hindu Raja Bikramjit commanded it.
 Jahangir while his visit to Haridwar founded that Hindus who renounced the worldly life were seeking pleasure on the path of god here and he distributed gifts to them.
 In Ajmer also, he distributed gifts and money to entire village of Pushkar, while the Varaha image of Vishnu was ordered to be broken.
-Perhaps, he was not satisfied with the manifestation of god in various forms, as no step was taken to destroy various other images of Vishnu.
 In his reign, people like Vir Singh Bundela erected grand temples at Mathura.
 Jahangir himself visited Brindawan and distributed alms to the Mathas of Chaitanya sect.
 According to Historian R.P.
 Tripathi, he was less tolerant than Akbar but more than Shah Jahan on the ground of religion.

 There are incidents, when he showed his narrow level of tolerance, and inflicted heavy penalties upon some of the notable people.
 In the case of Guru Arjun Dev, Jahangir saw his support of Khusrau as treason.
 Jahangir is said to have inflicted heavy dues upon him, and the excessive torture inflicted upon him to realise the dues, led to loss of his life.
 He also imprisoned his son and successor, Guru Hargovind.
 The Emperor also penalised many leading Muslims upon his disagreement to some of their views.
 The notable Sufi saint, Sheikh Ahmad Sirhindi, once remarked that he once came closed to the god than the Caliphs in his dreams, and was punished by the Emperor, as he strongly refuted his claims.
 Another Sufi called Shaikh Nizam Thanesari was banished to Mecca, on the charge of accompanying Khusrau Mirza for some distance.
 He started a practice of rewarding the pious and knowledgeable person after testing their knowledge and economic condition every day.
 He ordered such people to be brought before him and after their personal examination he forwarded monetary and other support to them, but this practice was restricted to Muslims only.